 Dr. Beneski's research emphasizes the evolution and adaptations of primitive terrestrial vertebrates.
 Current projects under investigation include the ontogeny, kinematics and functional morphology of prey capture and intra-oral transport, the biomechanics of tail autotomy, the evolution and functional significance of tooth shape, and the ecomorphology of amphibian populations.
 Primary analytical techniques include scanning electron microscopy, image analysis, and computer modelling.
 Suggested areas for student research include problems involving evolutionary mechanisms, herpetology, systematics, or image analysis.

-Research in Dr. Boettger's lab examines environmental effects, whether they are biological (disease), physical (hydrodynamic pressure) or chemical (anthropogenic pollutants) on the anatomy, physiology and development of invertebrate animals.
+Research in Dr. Boettger's lab examines environmental effects, whether they are biological (disease, resource competition), physical (hydrodynamic pressure, temperature changes) or chemical (salinity, anthropogenic pollutants, acidification) on the anatomy, physiology and development of invertebrate animals.
 Research projects typically utilize marine animals or biomedical models and involve field experiments, laboratory maintenance of experimental animals, cell and molecular techniques and microscopy to examine positive and detrimental environmental impacts.

 Dr. Casotti's research examines how birds osmoregulate in different environments.
 His research focuses on the functional morphology and physiology of the avian kidney and the lower gastrointestinal tract.
 He has conducted research in arid and mesic environments on different bird species, and is particularly interested in how birds handle nitrogenous waste.
 Projects with Dr. Casotti would include use of transmission and scanning electron microscopy and light histology.